Receiving Stolen Goods

 As a leading criminal defence law firm based in Sydney, our expert team of criminal lawyers possess a wealth of knowledge in relation to charges of receiving stolen goods.

-If you, or somebody you know is facing such charges, contact Benjamin Leonardo – The Defenders now for a FREE first consultation.
+If you, or somebody you know is facing such charges, contact Benjamin Leonardo – The Defenders now for a consultation.

 The offence of receiving stolen goods is perceived as serious crime in NSW and attracts significant penalties.
 As seen in section 188 of the Crimes Act 1900, there are a variety of penalties that could be imposed, depending on the circumstances surrounding the offence.